gregversteeg/corex_topic/readme.md

 git clone https://github.com/gregversteeg/corex_topic.git
 ```
 Use *git pull* to get updates.
 The code is under development.
-Please contact me about issues with this pre-alpha version.
+Please contact Greg Ver Steeg about issues with this pre-alpha version.

 ### Dependencies